Ha-L0/Ha-L0.github.io/_posts/2023-01-12-[H4]-Proving-Grounds-Play-VULNHUB-Ha-natraj.md

 Content-Type: text/html; charset=UTF-8
 ```

-The server responds with a `500` error.
+The response is a `500` error.
 This indicates that the server tried to interpret the `PHP` code but failed.

-So in the next step we try to identify files on the server we can include and are prone to a poising attack, by injecting `PHP` code in them and then reading them with the identified `LFI`.
+So in the next step we try to identify files on the server we can include and are prone to a poisoning attack.

 We are using a `seclists` wordlist via the `LFI` to idenfity which files we can access.
 Therefore we use the burp intruder with the `/usr/share/seclists/Fuzzing/LFI/LFI-gracefulsecurity-linux.txt` wordlist.
 Burp identified several files which can be read.

-> Interesting is the file `/var/log/auth.log` as it can be used in a log poisoning vector.
+> Interesting is the file `/var/log/auth.log` as it can be used in a log poisoning vector to get code execution.
 {: .prompt-info }

 ```http